andyrew/Christmas-Movie-Bingo/README.md

 ### Instructions
 Download [ChristmasMovieBingo.pdf](https://github.com/andyrew/Christmas-Movie-Bingo/blob/main/ChristmasMovieBingo.pdf) and print enough bingo cards for everyone to have one.
 Then simply watch a movie together and mark off squares as the events occur in the movie.
 Lively debate over whether something counts is encouraged.
 The first person to get five squares in a line (horizontal, vertical, or diagonal) wins!

 You can customize your game by downloading [SquareList.txt](https://github.com/andyrew/Christmas-Movie-Bingo/blob/main/SquareList.txt).
 Add, remove, and edit items in the list as you see fit.
-Then generate your own cards here by copying the list and pasting into the "Enter Words or Numbers Here" field: https://myfreebingocards.com/bingo-card-generator.
+Then generate your own cards by copying the list and pasting into the "Enter Words or Numbers Here" field with this bingo card generator: https://myfreebingocards.com/bingo-card-generator.

-### Square Explanations:
+## Square Explanations:
 <dl>
   <dt>Almost Kissed or Interrupted Kiss</dt>
   <dd>Two people start coming together for a kiss, but someone turns or avoids it at the last second.
 Or two people begin to kiss but the kiss abruptly ends when another character walks in or something happens (like a crash from the kitchen).</dd>